Dempsey Center and Cancer Community Center merging to expand access to their services and programs

 At a joint press conference today, Patrick Dempsey announced that the Dempsey Center and the Cancer Community Center plan to merge in early 2018 under the name of the Dempsey Centers for Quality Cancer Care.
 Currently, the Dempsey Center is part of Central Maine Healthcare, but under the new arrangement, the Dempsey Centers will be an independent, non-profit organization.

-Wendy Tardiff, the Dempsey Center’s executive director, said “We will take the best of both centers and bring them together.
+Wendy Tardif, the Dempsey Center’s executive director, said “We will take the best of both centers and bring them together.
 We’ll be able to really see what’s working and what’s not.
 We’ll fine tune things and roll it out to other parts of the state.
 We want to work with others in the state who are doing similar work.”

 When I asked Nicole Avery, the Cancer Community Center’s executive director, what she looked forward to most with the new relationship, she answered, “The ability to do some of the things we’ve wanted to but haven’t had the capacity, either because of staffing or finances.
 Some of these things have just been dreams for us.
 Now we can actually bring them to life and that’s really exciting.”